j-mohammadi/RL-RacingCar/README.md

 - **new_observation**: the new state returned by the environment in consequence of the action
 - **done**: a boolean indicating if the new state is terminal or not.

-Additionnaly an environment should be equiped with a `reset()` method which allows for reseting its state towards the default state.
-This is very usefull when an episode terminates.
-An episode is a serie of steps from the environment until it crosses a terminal state.
+Additionally an environment should be equipped with a `reset()` method which allows for resetting its state towards the default state.
+This is very useful when an episode terminates.
+An episode is a series of steps from the environment until it crosses a terminal state.

-For our environment, we used a modified version of a race car game that I found on GitHub, here are the link to this project.
+For our environment, we used a modified version of a race car game that I found on GitHub, here is the link to this project.

 GitHub: https://github.com/techwithtim/Pygame-Car-Racer

 Youtube: https://www.youtube.com/watch?v=L3ktUWfAMPg&list=PLzMcBGfZo4-kmY7Nh4kI9kPPnxJ5JMRPj&index=2

 Our environment features a Graphical User Interface (GUI) and helps us visualize the result of our training on our agent.
-The GUI is displayed on the following picture.
+The GUI is displayed in the following picture.

 ![Circuit ](https://user-images.githubusercontent.com/66775006/215759383-94b139d4-76b7-4b7f-a0f6-51e71eac0a16.png)

 One can see a car in a racetrack that is subdivided in several colored boxes.
 Each of the boxes corresponds to a type of racetrack part.
-For example example, red parts correspond to straight parts while purple parts correspond to left turns.
+For example, red parts correspond to straight parts while purple parts correspond to left turns.

 For simplicity and readability, our environment uses two classes: the `PlayerCar` and the `car_environment`.
 The compressed code is displayed in the following part: